 AvantGuard has invested heavily to accomplish 100% redundancy.
-Each of our three state-of-the-art facilities can handle a full signal load.
+We have eight state-of-the-art facilities that can handle a full signal load.
 So, dealers and subscribers alike can rest assured they will be taken care of.

 Our redundancy includes generators, data, receivers, locations and telephones, not to mention our hot-redundant failover technology.
 We regularly test our failover system to make sure when a disaster strikes one location, the others will take the calls at full capacity without a hitch.